flyx-ai/muesli-public/REMOVE_QUARANTINE.md

 ---

-## Method 2: Using Finder (Only Works After Removing Quarantine)
+## Method 2: Using Finder (Alternative - Works for "Not Opened" Error)

-**⚠️ Note:** This method only works if the DMG can be opened.
-If you see the "file damaged" error with only "Eject" and "Cancel" buttons, you MUST use Method 1 (Terminal) first.
+**⚠️ Note:** This method works for the "Not Opened" / "Apple could not verify" error, but NOT for the "file damaged" error.

-After removing quarantine with Method 1, you can use this method for future downloads:
+If you see the "Not Opened" dialog with "Done" and "Move to Trash" buttons:

+1. **Click "Done"** to close the dialog (don't click "Move to Trash")
-1. **Right-click** on the DMG file in Finder
+2. **Right-click** on the DMG file in Finder
-2. Select **"Open"** (not double-click)
+3. Select **"Open"** (not double-click)
-3. macOS will show a security warning
+4. macOS will show a security warning saying it can't verify the developer
-4. Click **"Open"** in the dialog
+5. Click **"Open"** in the dialog
-5. The DMG should now open
+6. The DMG should now open

-**Note:** This method only works if the DMG isn't blocked by quarantine.
-For the "file damaged" error, always use Method 1 first.
+**For the "file damaged" error** (with "Eject" and "Cancel" buttons), you MUST use Method 1 (Terminal) first.

 ---